jrfarah/apollo/README.md

 - `src`: Contains the important stuff
  - `core`: the modules.
 Most of this stuff will be in Apollo releases.
- - `interface`: where I test stuff out, implement things. if I write a gui it will probably go in here.
+ - `interface`: where I test stuff out, implement things.
+If I write a GUI it will probably go in here.

 - `training_sets`: csvs and .datas that the `interface` folder accesses.